andreisilveira85/ProjetoSPA/README.md

-# ProjetoSPA

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.
+# SPA Project - Adele Smith

+This is a Single Page Application (SPA) developed with Angular CLI version 18.2.0.
+The aim of this project is to create an immersive experience for fans of Adele Smith, providing detailed information, discography, and more.

+## Development

 ## Development server